-While that sounds like a long way away, there’s this thing called a whale magnet.
-The magnet pretty much guarantees that you’ll be pulled towards the whales faster than you ever thought possible!
+While that sounds like a long way away, there’s a weird phenomenon called a whale magnet.
+The magnet guarantees that even the slowest swimmer in the world will be pulled towards the whales faster than they ever thought possible!

 The only exception to this is with mothers and their calves.
 Here, there’s a time limit of 90 minutes with the whales before you have to leave.
-Other boats are also supposed to stay away for at least an hour after this sort of encounter.
+Other boats are also supposed to stay away for at least an hour after these encounters.

 No touching or coming between whales